crownstone/website/installation/ceiling-light.md

 {% include snippets/row-begin %}
 {% include snippets/column-begin colsize="12" %}

-*Step 3*: If you want to use your existing **wall switch** together with Crownstone, take a look at the [Switchcraft](/installation) installation instructions for more information!
+*Step 3*: If you want to use your existing **wall switch** together with Crownstone, take a look at the [Switchcraft](/installation/switchcraft) installation instructions for more information!
-Your ceiling light is now finished, put it back up and turn the power back on at the fuse box.
+Your setup is now finished, put the ceiling light back up and turn the power on at the fuse box.

 {% include snippets/column-end %}
 {% include snippets/row-end %}